Antlion931/ObsidianNotes/University/Lectures/Recap_of_algebra.md

-#todo Add every thesis, note and example in first lecture
+- [ ] #todo Add every thesis, note and example in first lecture of Algebra